Ceasar/Encyclopedia/src/literature/adler_1966.rst

     system.
 Everyone can and must decide for himself whether he is satisfied with the education he got, or is now getting if he is still in school.
 If he is not satisfied, it is up to him to do something about it.
 With schools as they are, more schooling is hardly the remedy.
-One way out—perhaps the only one available to most people—is to learn to read better, and then, by reading better, to learn more of what can be learned through reading.
+One way outperhaps the only one available to most peopleis to learn to read better, and then, by reading better, to learn more of what can be learned through reading.
 (11)

 ***************************